 Advertising Disclosure: Links and credit card offers on this page may earn us a small commission.
 They never influence what we cover but they do keep the lights on.
 Learn More

-With July 15th, 2020 the new “tax day” for this year, I was thinking about it and there is one credit card that I would pay my taxes on (and advise you to) without blinking an eye.
+There is one credit card that I would pay my taxes on (and advise you to) without blinking an eye.

 What in the world is Dave on about?
 There are FEES when you pay taxes with a credit card!!!!